jlleongarcia/X-ray-imaging-analysis/README.md

 1. Launch the application (uv or docker).
 2. Upload one or two DICOM files from the sidebar.
-3. The main view shows the selected image (or difference image) and a small set of DICOM tags.
+3. The main view shows the selected image and a small set of DICOM tags.
 4. Select the analysis module from the sidebar and run the analysis in that module's panel.

-Notes on behavior:

-- The app uses the DICOM stored pixel values for all analyses; the explicit "revert transformations" UI was removed to reduce ambiguity.
-- Difference images are computed as subtraction of the stored pixel arrays from the two uploaded DICOMs.

 ## Contributing